boon-keng/mini-project/README.md

 # MS0003 Mini Project - World Energy Usage

+__Approach__

+1. Filter countries based on continents - look at a broad overview rather than specific countries
+2. Filter columns based on: null values, relevancy to renewables_share_energy
+3. Use the columns generated to plot ExponentialSmoothing and ARIMA model.
+4. See if the net zero by 2050 can be achieved

 __Extra__
-- to determine columns that are related to renewables_share_energy, RandomForest or GradientBoosting to find the most important features
+- Need to improve column selection using RandomForest or GradientBoosting to find the more important features + include more columns
-    - can have more input columns
-- ARIMA - backtesting on previous dataset, would rather use simplier model
+- ARIMA - backtesting on previous dataset, would rather use simplier model if it does not result in
+- make sure data is normalised
+- show linear regression as a baseline
+- can explore risk-reward ratios in stock markets

 ------------------------------------------------------------------------------------------------------------